knlrvr/kanelariviere-new/posts/app-vs-pages.md

 }
 ```

-I also didn't even really *need* to use getStaticProps since there just wasn't any data to fetch.
-I just wrote my own function that held the data I wanted and called that function in the main component so it would only return the information for the project that matched the url.
+I also didn't even really *need* to use getStaticProps since there just wasn't any data to 'fetch'.
+I just wrote my own function that held the data I wanted and called that function in the main component so it would only return the information for the project that matched the url (*the magic of params!*).

 ```jsx
 export default async function WorksPage(